How CityFibre's online learning investment in Go1 supported rapid workforce growth

 It was also important for the team to invest in the required breadth of content styles, which could have become expensive if more content was needed later on.
 They needed a single solution with unlimited content access.

-Addressing the breadth of content needed for every department
+5. Acquiring the breadth of content needed for every department

 They needed to implement an eLearning platform that could address the learning styles of every department.
-The needs of site-based engineers were different to those of an office-based legal team.
+The needs of site-based engineers were different from those of an office-based legal team.
 The solution needed to have a breadth of content types and styles to address this.

 After looking at multiple content providers to try and meet the learning needs of the CityFibre staff, the team wanted to explore Go1 as a one-stop content solution.
 The platform would also allow them to integrate and map content into their Absorb LMS.
 They could deal with just one supplier but have unlimited access to a library of 65,000+ learning items.